WilliamSinclairF/Rocket_Elevators_Controllers/README.md

 Elixir was especially challenging as it is a newer language (though it is based on Erlang which is a few decades old) and doesn't have as much documentation as the Javascripts of the world - Not to mention the fact that it is based around functional programming which is a paradigm I did not know a lot about.
 After several failures and a lot of team work, I was able to implement a very basic Elixir algorithm.
 It is not able to go through all the scenarios we were given but still, it's something!

+After doing all this work with new languages, the Javascript lover in me (I know) wanted to go back to something JS-ish.
+I ended writing a TypeScript version of the Java code and tweaked it a little as well.
+I think it's my favorite one!
+TypeScript is technically a compiled language, right? 😁

-# Rocket Elevators Controllers - Residential Elevator Controllers - HOW TO USE:
+# 🚀 Rocket Elevators Controllers - Residential Elevator Controllers - HOW TO USE : 🚀

+## Looking for commercial?
+Keep scrolling going down

 ### Try out the interactive JS interface at: